 By adjusting a few axis format variables in Excel, we can simply plot a log-log graph.
 Both axes in the log-log or natural log-log graph are really on a logarithmic scale.
 Similar to the equation y = c. xa, this graph illustrates whether the variables are in a constant power relationship.
 In this case, the X and Y are related by a power of ‘a’ as in the image below.

-- However, the line should be nearly straight if a dataset derived from this equation is shown using a logarithmic scale.
+- The line should have a smaller curve if a dataset derived from this equation is shown using a logarithmic scale.

-- We select the Scatter Chart from the Charts group under the Insert tab.
+- Select the Scatter Chart from the Charts group under the Insert tab.

-- Next, you must do right-click on the chart and choose the command Select data from the context menu.
+- Right-click on the chart and choose the command Select data from the context menu.

 - A new window titled Select Data Source will appear.
 Click the Add command icon in that window.

-- We must choose the range of cells that we will use as data for the X-axis and the Y-axis in the following window.
+- Choose the range of cells that we will use as data for the X-axis and the Y-axis in the following window.

 - Choose the cell address that currently has the cells and cell name in it to insert the title there.

-- Right-click the mouse after clicking on the labels for the Horizontal Axis to generate the logarithmic graph.
+- Right-click on the labels for the Horizontal Axis to generate the logarithmic graph.

 - Select Format Axis from the context menu.